-- A Notice of Motion must be moved in the form of words listed in the Agenda and requires a seconder. - Where a Notice of Motion has been submitted but is not moved at the relevant Council Meeting, the Notice of Motion lapses. - 67.3 A Notice of Motion may be amended in accordance with rule 46.
+- A Notice of Motion must be moved in the form of words listed in the Agenda and requires a seconder. - Where a Notice of Motion has been submitted but is not moved at the relevant Council Meeting, the Notice of Motion lapses. - 67.3 An amendment to a Notice of Motion can be moved in accordance with rule 46.